-January 12, 2018, AUSTIN, Texas – Selena Walsh has been named the new director of the Executive Master’s in Public Leadership (EMPL) program at the LBJ School of Public Affairs at The University of Texas at Austin.
-In her new role, Walsh will lead the day-to-day administrative activities of the program which includes recruitment and selection of students; creating and expanding the relationships with prospective employers; working with and supporting faculty, program mentors and alumni; and generally raising the profile of the EMPL program in the public and nonprofit community.
-Walsh will assume her position on January 16, 2018.
+Jan.
+12, 2018, AUSTIN, Texas — Selena Walsh has been named the new director of the Executive Master in Public Leadership (EMPL) program at the LBJ School of Public Affairs at The University of Texas at Austin.
+In her new role, Walsh will lead the day-to-day administrative activities of the program, including recruiting and selecting students; creating and expanding the relationships with prospective employers; working with and supporting faculty, program mentors and alumni; and generally raising the profile of the EMPL program in the public and nonprofit community.
+Walsh will assume her position on Jan.
+16, 2018.

 "I look forward to working with faculty, current students and alumni incorporating our professional experience and executive education to continue to produce authentic leaders prepared to tackle the complex issues of our time." —Selena Walsh-Wheeler

 "Selena, a graduate of the first EMPL cohort and holder of successful leadership positions in the professional ranks, has a keen understanding of the importance of developing leaders through rigorous academic and practical training," said Angela Evans, dean of the LBJ School.
 "Her continued commitment to being part of our innovative executive education program coupled with her vision for its next phase made it clear that she is the right person for this role."